-Page 3 of 6 - That is school safety.
+That is school safety.
 He has traveled around the country assessing and mitigating different districts and seeing what some of their different hazards were and the design of their facilities.

 In response, Coash added the memory of her parents who taught her to be involved and to care about the things important to you and not just set back and watch motivated her to get involved.

 The second question was: School funding has faced several cuts over the past five years.
 With a potential “flat” budget projection for the coming year, federal sequestration, and increasing costs, what would be your greatest area of focus in budget development?

 Leachman answered first.

 "It looks like a set of bills is going through that will flatten out our funding," he said.
 "We are already losing funding through federal cuts.
 We have already undergone budget cuts.
 The main thing we can focus on is how to continue to give kids the best education we can and cut the money.
 Our budget is going to have to be generated around education and curriculum and reaching out to these kids.
 So far we have not had to get rid of a position and lose a teacher due to budget cuts."